 The newest indoor cycles offer characteristics that mimic riding a real bike, after all, that is the objective of an indoor cycle.
 With a heavier flywheel the momentum can give the rolling sensation of cycling along a road or down a hill.
 The seat and handlebar positions are easily adjustable to allow you to find that perfect riding position and the cranks are positioned closer together so you feel like you're on your old faithful.

 A good, high end home indoor cycle or even a commercial indoor bike will last for a very long time.
 Commercial models are built to withstand in excess of 6 hours of riding every single day.
 There is also less chance of damage to the bike when you're riding and require very little ongoing maintenance.

 Some Indoor cycles like the Stages SC3 can provide you with real-time performance feedback, allowing you to hone in on a particular skill or weakness, even during winter.
 You have the option of using the standard provided computer, or you can track your power input, cadence, distance, speed and heartrate through your smartphone.

 Multi-User and Family Friendly

-The advancement in technology of spin bike and the continuing frustrations we have with turbo trainers means that a home spin bike has become a realistic and competitive alternative to turbo trainers and rollers for winter cycling training.
+The advancement in technology of spin bike and the continuing frustrations we have with turbo trainers means that a home indoor cycle has become a realistic and competitive alternative to turbo trainers and rollers for winter cycling training.